teqfw/di/README.md

  */
 ```

-ES-modules can use regular import statements in their code:
+ES-modules can use regular import statements in code:

 ```ecmascript 6
 import ScanData from '../Api/Dto/Scanned.mjs';
 import {existsSync, readdirSync, readFileSync, statSync} from 'fs';
 ```

 but DI container cannot process these imports.
-Function or class should have this form to be compatible with DI
+Function or class should have this interface to be compatible with DI container:
-container:

 ```ecmascript 6
 export default function ObjectFactory(spec) {/* ... */}